rsocket/rsocket-rpc-java/docs/get-started.md

 ```

 ### Streaming Request / Streaming Response
-Sends request stream and returns response stream.
-This models a fully duplex interaction.
-Mark the request and response with the stream keyword to create this interaction model.
+This interaction model sends a request stream and returns a response stream.
+This models a fully-duplex interaction.
+Mark the request and response with the `stream` keyword to create this interaction model.

 #### Protobuf
 ```